Code of Conduct

 - Possessing and use of any illegal substance

 - Advocating for, or encouraging, any of the above behavior

-In the circumstance that the event has an exhibition area, the sponsor or vendor booths or similar activities are also subject to the harassment and unacceptable behavior policy.
+For exhibitors in the expo hall, sponsor or vendor booths or similar activities are also subject to the anti-harassment policy.
 In particular, exhibitors should not use sexualized images, activities, or other material.
 Booth staff, including volunteers, should not use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.

 Event organizers may take action to redress anything designed to, or with the clear impact of, disrupting the event or making the environment hostile for any participants.